gaultier/blog/advent_of_code_2018_5.md

 It took 12 milliseconds.
 So the scheme version is very close, and takes an acceptable amount of time.

+> Can't we use strings and not lists?

+Yes, of course.
+However we need to be careful about how strings are implemented and what we we do with those.
+Most runtimes (e.g the JVM) use immutable strings, meaning we could end up allocating thousands of big strings, and being quite slow.

 ## Conclusion

 That's it, we solved the fifth Advent of Code challenge in Scheme.
 The solution